callum-hart/immutable-styles/docs/theBasics.md

 </button>
 ```

-Whilst semantically similar – the *behaviour* of each ruleset is different.
+Whilst semantically similar, the *behaviour* of each ruleset is different.
 The CSS ruleset is vulnerable to both intentional and unintentional overrides:

 ```css
 .promo .btn-primary {